-Between the thirteenth and the fifteenth centuries, block book bible commentaries of the kind illustrated here were printed using woodcuts and widely distributed.
+Between the thirteenth and the fifteenth centuries, block book bible commentaries—printed using woodcuts—were widely distributed.
 Today they are known as Biblia Pauperum, although they were not typically made for the very poor and could be quite costly.
 They contextualize Christian tradition in relation to Old Testament narratives and prophecies.

-The Latin titulus of this page can be translated, ‘Satan tempted Christ in order that he might overcome him’, and the central section portrays Christ’s temptation in the wilderness, where he fasted for forty days (Matt 4:1–11; Luke 4:1–13; cf. Mark 1:12–13).
+We see a page of one here.
+Its Latin titulus can be translated, ‘Satan tempted Christ in order that he might overcome him’, and the central section portrays Christ’s temptation in the wilderness, where he fasted for forty days (Matthew 4:1–11; Luke 4:1–13; cf. Mark 1:12–13).
 In the background, the city and the precipitous mountain recall how Satan tempted Jesus to accept earthly dominion in return for homage, and to prove God’s merciful protection by flinging himself from a high rock.

 As a devotional aid to meditation on temptation, this page captures the tension between human frailty and hope in God that is expressed in the closing petition of the Lord’s prayer, ‘Lead us not into temptation, but deliver us from evil’.
 By focusing attention on how Christ defeated Satan where all humanity had failed, the Biblia Pauperum strengthens confidence in God’s sovereignty to defeat evil, including even the evil that works insidiously through carnal appetites and self-directed desires.

 Henry, Avril.
 1981.
 ‘The Forty-Page Blockbook “Biblia Pauperum”: Schreiber Editions I and VIII Reconsidered’, Oud Holland 95.3: 127–50